 Three Eritrean citizens were reportedly killed in an airstrike in Kufra city and eight more Eritrean asylum seekers wounded in an airstrike in Kufra city near Abdulmalik mountain close to the Egyptian border, according to Vincent Cochetel, Special Envoy of the UNHCR for the Central Mediterranean situation.

-Jamal Adel said on Twitter Egypt presumably conducted the strike.
+Jamal Adel said on Twitter the strike was presumably conducted by Egypt.

 Libya’s Channel published a similar report in writing on their website of which various outlets published carbon copies.